 Dior Vargas is a Latina Feminist Mental Health Activist.
 She is the creator of the People of Color and Mental Illness Photo Project, a response to the invisibility of people of color in the media representation of mental illness.
 She is also the editor of The Color of My Mind, a photo essay book based on the photo project.
 Dior tours the country giving keynotes, hosting workshops, and speaking on panels.
 Her work and insight have been covered in media outlets such as Forbes, Newsweek, NBC News Latino, and The Guardian.
 Dior is the recipient of numerous awards including, The White House Champion of Change for Disability Advocacy Across Generations, a Voices of the Year honoree under the Impact category at #BlogHer15: Experts among Us Conference, and the 2015 Alternatives Conference Cookie Gant and Bill Compton LGBTQI Leadership Award.
 She is also a Susan M. Daniels Disability Mentoring Hall of Fame Inductee.
 She was listed as one of the 15 Remarkable Women of Color Who Rocked 2015 in Colorlines.
 Dior has a B.A. in the Study of Women and Gender from Smith College and has an M.S. in Publishing from Pace University.
-She is working towards a Master of Public Health at NYU's College of Global Public Health.
+She is a Master of Public Health Candidate at NYU's College of Global Public Health.
 She is a native New Yorker and currently lives in New York City.